Craig Patrick: NHL management and beyond

 In 1980, he became director of operations for the New York Rangers and in 1981 became the youngest general manager in Rangers history.
 He also served as head coach of the Rangers for parts of two seasons (1980–81 and 1984–85).

-He was named general manager of the Pittsburgh Penguins on December 5, 1989.
+He was named general manager of the Pittsburgh Penguins on December 5, 1989, succeeding Tony Esposito, who in one of his last moves had traded for goaltender Tom Barrasso.
 During his tenure, the Penguins won two Stanley Cup championships, one President's Trophy, and five division titles.
 Patrick also served as head coach of the Penguins twice, during the 1989–90 and 1996–97 seasons.

 His early years as GM of the Penguins are remembered as some of the most productive in the history of the franchise.
 In 1990, he spent his first round draft pick on Czechoslovak forward Jaromír Jágr.
 He traded the Penguins' second round pick that year to Calgary for Joe Mullen, a player the Flames had considered to be over the hill.
 Perhaps his most legendary trade occurred March 4, 1991, when he sent John Cullen, Jeff Parker and Zarley Zalapski to the Hartford Whalers in exchange for Ron Francis, Ulf Samuelsson and Grant Jennings.
 The move was viewed as a huge gamble.
 Cullen was the fifth leading scorer in the NHL at the time.
 However, the players Patrick acquired in the trade played big roles in the Penguins' Stanley Cup championship victories in 1991 and 1992.